National Memory Screening Day Comes to Oklahoma City

 About Concordia Life Care Senior Living

-Concordia is a Life Care retirement community offering maintenance-free living in spacious residences with access to on-site assisted living and memory support services, as well as skilled nursing care, if ever needed.
+Concordia is a Life Care retirement community offering maintenance-free living in spacious residences with access to on-site assisted living and memory support services, as well as skilled nursing care, if a transition from independent living is ever needed.
 Concordia Life Care is not-for-profit life care retirement community located in northwest Oklahoma City and is owned by Lutheran Senior Citizens, Inc. (LSCI).
 For more information, call (405) 720-7200 or visit www.concordiaseniorliving.com/